EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 Which is applied like this:

 ````
-./build-filesystem-ng -x -f fuzixfs.dsk -p mysys
+./build-filesystem-ng -x -f fuzixfs.dsk -p mysys09
 ````

-The attribute disable-pkg is used to disable the package by default (so, for example, it will not be enabled during use-case 1).
-The -p command-line argument enables the package.
+The attribute disable-pkg is used to disable the package by default.
+The package is enabled by the -p command-line argument.

 The attribute set-cpu provides a value that is tested by if-cpu (fuzix-util.pkg above provides an example).
 The if-cpu test will fail (package will be disabled)